OpenST/facilitator/README.md

 1. Tested with docker version `18.09.1`.
 2. Tested with docker compose version `1.23.2`.
 3. Tested with node version `v11.2.0`.
-4. Mosaic chains.
+4. Install mosaic chains
    ```
    npm i @openst/mosaic-chains -g
    ```
-5. Facilitator.
+5. Install facilitator
    ```
    npm i @openst/facilitator -g
    ```
-6. Funds on origin chain and auxiliary chain are needed to perform transactions. `For origin chain gas and Simple Token` balance is needed. `For auxiliary chain gas` is needed.
+6. Funds on origin chain and auxiliary chain are needed to perform transactions. `For origin chain gas and Simple Token` balance is needed. `For auxiliary chain gas` balance is needed.
    For testnet, mosaic faucet can be used to get Simple Token on origin chain and gas on auxiliary chain.
 Documentation about faucet is available [here](https://github.com/mosaicdao/faucet)
 7. `Simple Token balance on origin chain` is required to stake bounty in the gateway or to mint gas for auxiliary chain. `gas on auxiliary chain` is required to stake bounty for redeem and unstake request.

-## Setup facilitator:
+## Setup facilitator

  **1. Start pair of chains**:

-   You can skip this step, if there is an existing chain pair and graph node already running.
+   You can skip this step, if there is an existing chain pair and graph node is already running.

    *Start origin chain*: